niteshpatel/habitica-github/README.md

 ## Installation

-1. Use the Deploy to Heroku button above and follow the instructions
+1. Use the Deploy to Heroku button
 1. Set up a new webhook here https://github.com/[username]/[repository]/settings/hooks
 1. Set the payload url to https://[heroku-app-name].herokuapp.com/tasks/code-commit/score/up
 1. Leave the default setting of push event only